apiverve/horoscope.NET-API/Readme.md

   "status": "ok",
   "error": null,
   "data": {
-    "color": "purple",
+    "color": "pink",
     "compatibility": [
       "leo",
       "sagittarius"
     ],
-    "date": "Fri May 10 2024",
+    "date": "Wed May 15 2024",
-    "horoscope": "Today is a good day to delve into your creative side, Aries.
-Allow yourself to explore new hobbies or projects that spark your imagination.
-Your intuition is strong right now, so trust your gut when making decisions.
-Focus on self-care and take time to recharge your energy.
-It's important to set boundaries with others to protect your own well-being.
-Embrace new opportunities that come your way and don't be afraid to step out of your comfort zone.", "luckyNumber": 38,
+    "horoscope": "Today is a day to focus on your goals and take practical steps towards them.
+You may feel a burst of energy and determination to make things happen.
+Trust your instincts and don't be afraid to take the lead.
+Your creativity and passion will shine through, helping you to overcome any obstacles that come your way.
+Stay positive and keep pushing forward.", "luckyNumber": 33,
-    "luckyTime": "10:00 PM",
+    "luckyTime": "5:00 PM",
-    "mood": "happy",
+    "mood": "sad",
     "sign": "aries"
   }
 }